The Sphere Packing Bound via Augustin's Method

 \begin{definition} Given an \((M,L)\) code \((\enc,\dec)\) on \(\Wm\!:\!\inpS\!\to\!\pmea{\outA}\), for each \(\dmes\!\in\!\mesS\) \emph{the conditional error probability} \(\Pem{\dmes}\) is

 \emph{The average error probability} \(\Pem{av}\) is

 \end{definition} For a channel \(\Wm\!\), the triplet \((M,L,\Pe)\) is achievable if there exists an \((M,L)\) channel code with the average error probability less than or equal to \(\Pe\).
 Broadly speaking, the point-to-point channel coding problem aims to characterize the achievable \((M,L,\Pe)\) triplets.
 The abstract formulation given above is general enough to subsume a diverse collection of point-to-point channel coding problems as special cases.
-However, it has scant structure to establish inner and outer bounds that are provably close to one another.
+However, it has scant structure to establish achievability and infeasibility results that are provably close to one another.
 The product structure, discussed in the following, is commonly assumed in order to establish such bounds.